mbenhamd/Deep-GONet/README.md

 # Deep GONet

-From the article entitled **Deep GONet: Self-explainable deep neural network based on Gene Ontology for phenotype prediction from gene expression data** (submitted to APBC 2021) by Victoria Bourgeais, Farida Zehraoui, Mohamed Ben Hamdoune, and Blaise Hanczar.
+From the article entitled **Deep GONet: Self-explainable deep neural network based on Gene Ontology for phenotype prediction from gene expression data** (submitted to APBC 2021) by Mohamed Ben Hamdoune, Victoria Bourgeais, Blaise Hanczar and Farida Zehraoui.

 ---